ernestoarbitrio/pytest-runner/README.md

 - Run tests using `local or venv` pytest command
 - Run tests using pytest through a `docker container`
-- Automatic inspection of pytest configurantion in `setup.cfg` or `pyproject.toml`
+- Optional inspection of pytest configurantion in `setup.cfg` or `pyproject.toml`

-The test execution checks the configuration file of your project, for example for a `toml` file like this:
+If `pytest_runner.check_config` is `true`, before the test execution, `pytest-runner` checks the configuration file of your project, for example for a `toml` file like this:
 ```toml
 [tool.pytest.ini_options]
 python_classes = ["Test", "Describe"]